Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Fingal Bay, placing the area among the bottom 25% of areas assessed nationally

-Fingal Bay had minimal residential development activity with 3 dwelling approvals annually between January 2016 and December 2020 inclusive.
-This resulted in a total of 15 dwelling approvals over these five years.
-Such low development levels are typical of rural areas where housing needs are modest, and construction activity is naturally limited by local demand and infrastructure capacity.
+Fingal Bay had minimal residential development activity with 3 dwelling approvals annually between 2015 and 2019 (a total of 19 approvals).
+Such low development levels are characteristic of rural areas where housing needs are modest and construction activity is limited by local demand and infrastructure capacity.
+It's important to note that yearly growth figures can vary considerably based on individual projects with such low approval numbers.

-The estimated count of 1650 people in the area per dwelling approval reflects its quiet, low activity development environment during this period.
-Looking ahead, Fingal Bay is expected to grow by 288 residents from June 2021 to June 2041 inclusive (from the latest AreaSearch quarterly estimate).
-At current development rates, housing supply may struggle to match population growth in Fingal Bay, potentially heightening buyer competition and supporting price increases during this period.
+Looking ahead, Fingal Bay is expected to grow by 246 residents through to 2041 (from the latest AreaSearch quarterly estimate).
+At current development rates, housing supply may struggle to match population growth, potentially heightening buyer competition and supporting price increases.

 Frequently Asked Questions - Development